jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 # Chrome-macOS-Screen-Saver-Tab

 Replace Chrome's new tab with macOS's screen saver videos.
-You need to deploy local http server first.
+You need to first deploy a local HTTP server.

 ![Screenshot](screenshot.png)

-## Step 1: Download screen saver videos in system settings
+## Step 1: Download screen saver videos in system preferences

-Firstly, connect to WiFi and open System Preferences.
+First, connect to Wi-Fi and open System Preferences.

-Open the "Screensaver" settings in System Preferences, and in the aerial screensaver videos, click on the ones you want to download.
+Navigate to the "Screensaver" settings in System Preferences.
+In the aerial screensaver section, click on the videos you want to download.
 The size of each video varies from 500MB to 1GB, so you'll need to wait for the download to complete.
-Sometimes the download may fail and multiple retries may be necessary.
+Sometimes the download may fail, and multiple retries may be necessary.

-It's not recommended to download all the videos as they really take up a lot of space.
+It's not recommended to download all the videos, as they can take up a significant amount of space.

-Once downloaded, the videos will be saved in:
+Once downloaded, the videos will be saved in the following directory:

 ```
 /Library/Application Support/com.apple.idleassetsd/Customer/4KSDR240FPS